An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 In addition to AIDS, other conditions that compromise the immune system include:

-- Adult and pediatric cancers, especially leukemia and Hodgkin lymphoma
+- Adult and pediatric cancers, such as leukemia and Hodgkin lymphoma

 - Organ transplantation

-Also, drugs that treat gastroesophageal reflux (GERD) may slightly increase one's risk for community-acquired pneumonia.
-Patients at high risk for pneumonia should take gastric acid-suppressing drugs only when necessary and at the lowest possible dose.
-This association is strongest with protein pump inhibitors (PPIs) such as Prilosec and Nexium.
+Also, drugs that treat gastroesophageal reflux (GERD) may slightly increase one's risk for CAP.
+People at high risk for pneumonia should take gastric acid-suppressing drugs only when necessary and at the lowest possible dose.
+This association is strongest with protein pump inhibitors (PPIs).
 Reducing levels of bacteria-killing stomach acid may allow germs to spread in the upper gastrointestinal tract and move into the respiratory tract.
 The risk posed by these medications is highest in:

-- Patients with asthma, COPD, and compromised immune systems
+- People with asthma, COPD, and compromised immune systems

 The risk is strongest when people have recently begun treatment with PPIs, and lessens over time.